 All paintings are on stretched canvas and framed canvas boards using pastel, acrylic and spray paint.

 AROUSAL OF THE KUNDALINI SERIES (2019 – 2020)

 Collecting taxidermy snakes and images of snakes that have been x-rayed with various objects inside them, I have developed a series of work concerned with form and matter, transparency and largely what’s unseen.
-Biomorphic forms have emerged, like diagnostic imageries that are not based on science and knowledge, but enacting the tools of scientific enquiry to try and describe intimacy, love, and movement.
+Biomorphic forms have emerged, like diagnostic imageries that are not based on science and knowledge, but enacting the tools of scientific inquiry to try and describe intimacy, love, and movement.
 My painting process has slowed down as I have begun to think about other ways of working.
 These paintings reference my ongoing enquiry with snake forms and skeletons fused with body parts and organs.
 Observations on how easy it is to lose a real sense of connection to ourselves and the natural world.

 Recent ideas have developed using photo-montages, painting installations and objects that explore the primitive psyche and the psychogeography of a place – the places and spaces that have both a history and memory that I have a connection to are juxtaposed with a female mannequin (dressed with) and accompanied by an array of taxidermy animals from snakes, woodland animals, and birds.
 Observing how easy it is to lose a real sense of connection to ourselves and the natural world around us, these works ask the question, ‘what does it mean to be a 21st Century Woman?’